top of page

 "Anne is dedicated to the musical arts both on and off the stage." - Art4SB

-Soprano Anne Fuchs is an internationally recognized performer and passionate promoter of the vocal arts.
-She made her professional European debut in 2012 as an Einspringerin for Papagena, a role she learned in two days.
-She spent the next years singing playful roles with with the Oldenburgishes Staatstheater in Germany, including Papagena (Die Zaubeflöte) Ida and Adele (Die Fledermaus).
-Her other European highlights include a televised production of Così fan tutte as Fiordiligi with the Lyric Opera Studio of Weimar, Germany, a sound project entitled Notte Splendida Notte in Rome, Italy, as part of the International Year of Astronomy, and performances as a featured artist with Palazzo Ricci opera studio in Tuscany.
-She also toured Germany performing concerts in castles and gardens with Kuenstlermeile, collaborating with international opera singers, jazz ensembles, and pianists.
+Internationally recognized for her vibrant stage presence and interpretive range, Anne made her European debut as an Einspringerin (last-minute substitute) for Papagena in Die Zauberflöte, a role she learned in just two days.
+She went on to perform for several seasons with the Oldenburgisches Staatstheater in Germany, singing roles such as Papagena (Die Zauberflöte) and both Adele and Ida (Die Fledermaus).
+Additional European highlights include a televised performance as Fiordiligi in Così fan tutte with the Lyric Opera Studio of Weimar, the Rome-based sound installation Notte Splendida Notte (part of UNESCO’s International Year of Astronomy), and engagements as a featured artist with the Palazzo Ricci Opera Studio in Tuscany.
+She also toured Germany with Künstlermeile, giving concerts in castles and gardens alongside international opera singers, jazz musicians, and pianists.

 View Gallery